By Rajabu Juma Rajabu – Art in Tanzania internship

 - Ghost fishing.

 This occurs when lost or discarded fishing gear no longer under a fisherman’s control continues to trap and kill fish, crustaceans, marine mammals, sea turtles, and sea birds.
-Derelict fishing nets and traps can continue to ghost fish for years once they are lost under the water surface or depleted.
+Derelict fishing nets and traps can continue to catch fish for years after they are lost beneath the water surface or become depleted.

 - Fish depletion.

-Overfishing can occur in water bodies of any size, such as lakes, seas, ponds, rivers, or oceans, and can result in resource or stock depletion, reduction in biological growth rates, and low biomass levels, which leads to depleted or fully exploited fish populations.
+Overfishing can occur in water bodies of any size, such as lakes, seas, ponds, rivers, or oceans, and can result in resource or stock depletion, reduced biological growth rates, and low biomass levels, leading to depleted or fully exploited fish populations.

 - Ecosystem destruction.

-Excessive overfishing in water bodies will result in the destruction of some marine ecosystems, such as fish habitat near shorelines and in the deep sea, and the destruction of fish reproduction.
-When more fish are taken out of the ocean or sea, it creates an imbalance that can erode the food web and lead to losses of other important marine life, including vulnerable species like sea turtles and corals.
+Excessive overfishing in water bodies will result in the destruction of marine ecosystems, including fish habitats near shorelines and in the deep sea, as well as the disruption of fish reproduction.
+When more fish are taken out of the ocean or sea, it creates an imbalance that can erode the food web and lead to the loss of other marine life, including vulnerable species such as sea turtles and corals.

 - Decreasing food and economic security.

-Demand for fish continues to increase around the world, which means more businesses and jobs are dependent on dwindling stocks.
+Demand for fish continues to increase worldwide, which means more businesses and jobs are becoming dependent on dwindling stocks.
 When fish disappear, so do jobs, and coastal economies are driven by exploitation and environmental degradation.

 SOLUTIONS OF OVERFISHING